 Situated alongside the Bird of Prey Centre is the Mammal Centre.
 Don’t miss the meerkats on Meerkat Island, the pygmy goats or rare breed sheep, this years lambs are always a favourite too.

-~New for Summer 2017~ The new mixed bird aviary will house finches, canaries, budgies and parakeets, adding spectacular colour and song to the centre.
+Also, a mixed bird aviary which houses finches, canaries, budgies and parakeets, adding spectacular colour and song to the centre.